Emma Frances Baker1

 |Father||Reverend Edward Knight Baker1 (5 Jan 1805-20 Jan 1885)|

 + + + + + + + + + +

-Emma Frances Baker was born on 20 November 1842 at Madagascar.2,1 She was the daughter of Reverend Edward Knight Baker and Ruth Wayte.1 Emma arrived at Port Adelaide, South Australia, circa 1845 with with her parents.3
+Emma Frances Baker was likely born on 20 November 1842 at Port Louis, Mauritius.2,3 She may have been born on 20 November 1842 at Madagascar.4,1 She was the daughter of Reverend Edward Knight Baker and Ruth Wayte.1 Emma arrived at Port Adelaide, South Australia, circa 1845 with with her parents.5

-She evidently - based upon a poem she wrote - grew up at Australia.4
+She evidently - based upon a poem she wrote - grew up at Australia.6

-Early in 1868 Emma was "labouring under a sad nervous affection" and wrote a melancholy poem called 'The Trial' in which she wrote:
+Early in 1868 Emma was "labouring under a sad nervous affection" after the death of her two young daughters, all in the space of a year.
+She wrote a melancholy poem called 'The Trial' in which she wrote:

 'But life, not death

 Is mine; like those steep mountains far away